 The podcast brings you real and empowering stories of late discovered autistic women and people from all walks of life - through an intersectional lens - helping to deconstruct stereotypes, and giving the next generation visibility.

-Hosted by autistic Psychotherapist & Author Catherine Asta and edited by her daughter, Caty Ava.
-In Season 4 which began in January 2025 Catherine is joined by author Pete Wharmby as a guest co-host.
+Hosted by Psychotherapist & Author Catherine Asta and edited by her daughter, Caty Ava.
+In Season 4 which began in January 2025 Catherine is joined in some of the episodes by author Pete Wharmby as a guest co-host.

 Head to our 'About Us' page to read more about the impact we've made so far, and the ways in which you can get involved.

-Thank you to our Community Partners (Sponsors) and Members who are supporting the work that we do.
+Thank you to our Community Partners and Members who continue to support the work that we do.

 Catherine & Caty